 • Gastroenterology

-It is strongly recommended that you watch these presentations before participating in the study group to obtain the most benefit.
+It is strongly recommended that you watch these presentations before participating in the in person learning event to obtain the most benefit.
+Presentations will be available in May.

 Registration